Local Convergence Analysis of ADMM for Nonconvex Composite Optimization: Examples

-In this section, we present three analytic examples to illustrate the local convergence result of ADMM scheme \eqref{alg:classical ADMM1} for solving Problem \eqref{prob:com}.
-The first example demonstrates the local linear convergence of \eqref{alg:classical ADMM1} under the condition specified in Assumption \ref{assp:ADMM} with $C$ being a polyhedral convex set.
-The second example shows that if Assumption \ref{assp:ADMM} is not satisfied, we may not ensure the local convergence of ADMM scheme \eqref{alg:classical ADMM1}.
-The third example highlights that, even when Assumption \ref{assp:ADMM} holds, the global convergence of ADMM scheme \eqref{alg:classical ADMM1} can not be guaranteed.
+In this subsection, we present three examples demonstrating the local convergence behavior of ADMM scheme \eqref{alg:classical ADMM1} for solving Problem~\eqref{prob:com}.
+The first example demonstrates the local linear convergence of \eqref{alg:classical ADMM1} under the condition specified in Assumption~\ref{assp:ADMM} with $\mathcal{C}$ being a polyhedral convex set.
+The second example shows that if Assumption~\ref{assp:ADMM} is not satisfied, one cannot guarantee the local convergence of ADMM scheme \eqref{alg:classical ADMM1}.
+The third example highlights that, even when Assumption~\ref{assp:ADMM} holds, the global convergence of ADMM scheme \eqref{alg:classical ADMM1} cannot be guaranteed.

 \begin{example} Consider the problem

 This problem can be equivalently reformulated as Problem \eqref{prob:linear-eq} with The ADMM iterative scheme \eqref{alg:classical ADMM1} in this case can be formulated explicitly as